-been clear in its goal to remain the leading TOD developer in Malaysia.
-Our interests in 323 acres of urban development land with an estimated RM32 billion GDV, coupled with a strong balance position as a sustainable and dominant player.
+From the outset, MRCB has been clear in its goal to remain the leading TOD developer in Malaysia.
+Our interests in 323 acres of urban development land with an estimated RM32 billion GDV, coupled with a strong balance sheet, has strengthened our position as a sustainable and dominant player.
 Our commitment towards sustainable development remains an inseparable part of our business, and we will continue to provide seamless integration between public transport, and working and living areas.